barchandune/shipt_assignment/Exercise_2/Readme.md

 b.
 Screenshots : See "Search_Results_item_count_wrong_1" and others.

 c.
 Why and How needs to be corrected -
 	i.
-Why - user thinks there are 164 items to select from but there are more options. ii.
+Why - user thinks there are 164 items to select from but there are more items. ii.
 How - I checked response of "https://api.shipt.com/search/v2/search/?bucket_number=19&white_label_key=shipt" and looks like problem is in backend (no problem with the front end) as item count recevied in response matches with what is displayed to the user on front end.

 	"hierarchical_categories.level_1":{